December 3, 2019

 #51.
 Fetch visitor’s weather data and also send it as a custom dimension to Google Analytics

 #52.
-Geolocation: use visitor’s city or country in your tags and triggers
+Geolocation: use visitor’s city or the country in your tags and triggers

 SEO-related Google Tag Manager Use cases